 Fact 2: Hiprex is an “antibacterial” agent, not an antibiotic.

-Antibiotics kill the bacteria that they encounter in the bladder.
-An antibacterial agent works differently – it prevents new infections,
+Antibiotics kill the bacteria they encounter in the bladder, whereas an antibacterial agent like Hiprex works differently.
+It prevents new infections.

-So, you would not take “Hiprex” to clear up an Active UTI.
-Your doctor would prescribe antibiotics first.
-And once the infection is proven to be cleared up, he/she might prescribe Hiprex.
+Therefore, you wouldn’t take “Hiprex” to clear up an Active UTI.
+Your doctor would prescribe antibiotics first, and once the infection is cleared, Hiprex might be prescribed.

 Fact 3: Hiprex is typically only prescribed to patients who are suffering from a series of recurring UTIs.